priyankanit/UserInfo/README.md

 - Shows a loading indicator while fetching data.
 - Implements pull-to-refresh functionality to refresh the list of users.
 - Implements error handling for failed API requests.
-- (Bonus) Search functionality to filter users by name.
+- Search functionality to filter users by name.
-- (Bonus) Detail screen that shows more information about the user.
+- Detail screen that shows more information about the user.

 ## Screenshots
 <img src="lib\images\userinfo.png" alt="User Info App" width="400" height="500">